Jeff Probyn: RFU must step in and end this financial ring-fencing

-The only difference this year is that it is almost a foregone conclusion that it will be London Welsh who will take the drop and that Newcastle will gain promotion – and that has little or nothing to do with the Tyson Keats Fiasco.
+The only difference this year is that it is almost a foregone conclusion that it will be London Welsh who will take the drop and that will gain – and that has little or nothing to do with the Tyson Keats Fiasco.

 The long delay in confirming the Welsh promotion and the financial divide (highlighted in this paper last week) had a